SiroSala/Scikit-Learn-Cheat-Sheet/content/90days/Day9_Topic.md

 - **📈 Model Evaluation for Time Series**: Mastered evaluation metrics such as MAE, MSE, RMSE, MAPE, and appropriate cross-validation techniques for time series data.
 - **🛠️📈 Example Project: Sales Forecasting**: Developed a comprehensive sales forecasting pipeline, implemented multiple forecasting models, evaluated their performance, and selected the best model for future predictions.

-This structured approach ensures that you build a strong foundation in time series analysis, preparing you for more advanced machine learning topics in the upcoming days.
-Continue experimenting with the provided code examples, and don't hesitate to explore additional resources to deepen your understanding.

-**Happy Learning! 🎉**